evenator/CarND-Advanced-Lane-Lines/README.md

 be converted to a set of pixel coordinates in the left and right lane lines.
 This is performed using a sliding window search.
-The sliding window for each line starts at the bottom of the image, at the peaks of a histogram of x-coordinates of of pixels in the bottom half of the image.
-There is a geometric constraint that the peaks must be at least 2 meters apart, incase the two strongest peaks are part of the same lane line.
+The sliding window for each line starts at the bottom of the image, at the peaks of a histogram of x-coordinates of pixels in the bottom half of the image.
+There is a geometric constraint that the peaks must be at least 2 meters apart, in case the two strongest peaks are part of the same lane line.
 Once the starting x-coordinate is known, a 2-meter wide rectangular window is moved up each of the lane lines.
 In each iteration, the pixels inside the windows are added to the respective